 Soak the grains 7-24 hours (depending on the type of grain) in water.

 Sprouting whole grains: such as wheat, millet, rye and spelt.
-To sprout place the whole grains in a jar with water and cover with a cheese cloth, rinse and replace the water with fresh water at least 2-3 times a day (to hinder mould growth) or until you see sprouting which can take 2-4 days.
+To sprout place the whole grains in a jar with water and cover with a cheese cloth, rinse and replace the water with fresh water at least 2-3 times a day (to hinder mold growth) or until you see sprouting which can take 2-4 days.
 Or soak overnight drain and leave.

-Fermenting grains when they are whole: soak in water adding whey, lemon juice, butter milk, kefir or yoghurt for 7-24 hours (depending on the type of grain) then rinse.
+Fermenting grains when they are whole: soak in water adding whey, lemon juice, butter milk, kefir or yogurt for 7-24 hours (depending on the type of grain) then rinse.
 Are the grains already milled into flour it is still possible to ferment them as you can see in the two ingredient pizza dough recipe.

 These methods are said to help not only with the phytate levels but also help to release even more nutrients.
 Although I must admit right now it just means extra work in the kitchen but it’s worth a try I mean it can’t hurt can it.